 Mercedes-Benz will start producing SUV models of the EQ brand in Tuscaloosa at the beginning of the next decade.
 EQ models will be integrated into the series production at the plant.
 This is possible because of the early investments in flexibility and technical equipment at the plant that offer trailblazing Industry 4.0 technologies.
 With the Tuscaloosa plant, Mercedes-Benz will have electric mobility hubs on three continents serving customers’ demand around the globe and shaping the future of electric mobility worldwide.

-By 2022, the company will electrify the entire portfolio of Mercedes, offering customers at least one electrified alternative in all segments from smart to large SUVs.
-The company is planning to offer more than 50 electrified vehicle variants.
-At the same time, Mercedes-Benz will be continuously supporting the development of plug-in hybrids and the introduction of 48-volt-systems.
+The company will electrify the entire portfolio of Mercedes, offering customers at least one electrified alternative in all segments from smart to large SUVs.
+We are planning on more than 130 electrified vehicle variants in the market here.
 The first EQ series model, EQC, will go into production in 2019 in Bremen, Germany.